rust-lang/reference/src/procedural-macros.md

 ## Procedural Macros

 *Procedural macros* allow creating syntax extensions as execution of a function.
-Procedural macros currently come in one of three flavors:
+Procedural macros come in one of three flavors:

 * Bang macros - `my_macro!(...)`
 * Derive macros - `#[derive(MyTrait)]`